There are some brilliant Karaoke bars in Dublin, where you can bellow out your favourite tune while enjoying a drink with friends.

 Now that we have our favourite spots for Karaoke in Dublin out of the way, it’s time to see what else the capital has to offer.

 Below, you’ll find a mix of Dublin pubs that hold regular Karaoke nights (check their websites for the latest events).

 No wonder it was the winner of Hot Pres/IMRO Live Music Venue of the Year award.
 The Wellington Quay premises have old-school decor and a laid-back friendly ambience.

 It has live events every night of the week including Karaoke in the main room on Sunday nights when up to 300 people cram in.

 Wigwam is home to some of the newest Karaoke rooms in Dublin… well, they’ve been newly refurbished, that is, as of September 2021!

-Rooms need to be pre-booked and cost €20 per hour.
+Rooms need to be pre-booked and cost €20 for 45 minutes.
 Nightly events include live music, quizzes, bingo, brunch and a comedy club so once your Karaoke is over, the party continues in the bar.

 Karaoke Dublin: Where have we missed?

 I’ve no doubt that we’ve unintentionally left out some brilliant karaoke rooms Dublin has to offer from the guide above.

 If you have a place that you’d like to recommend, let me know in the comments below and I’ll check it out!